CCui-0512/HR-Data-PowerBI-Project/README.md

 ## 2.Calculating measures with Dax

 ### Objective
-Calculate key HR metrics (Headcount, Retention Rate, Turnover Rate) over time.
+Calculate key HR metrics Headcount over time.

 Avoid ambiguity caused by linking the Date table to both `hire_date` and `term_date`,
 by not creating relationships and instead referencing the Date table directly in DAX.